jchu630/NYC-Taxis-Tip-Prediction/README.md

 This project utilizes a rich dataset from [New York Taxis](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) to build a predictive model for tip amounts.
 The dataset includes two weeks of taxi trips in New York City, containing information on the time of day, day of the week, trip distance, fare price, number of passengers, and pickup/dropoff locations.

 *Note that the two sets of data were too large to be added in the repo.
-Access them from the website [here](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
+Access them from the official website [here](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).

 ### Main Task